A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the

 In the early days of the space program, segregation was still the law, and most people thought that girls didn't belong in science.
-But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "colored computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
+But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "human computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
 In this narrative nonfiction book, young readers learn about these dedicated women, and then get a look at how women working at NASA today feel about their place in the space agency.
-For more information about these groundbreaking women, check out Hidden Figures: The True Story of Four Black Women and the Space Race for ages 5 to 9, and the Hidden Figures Young Readers Edition for ages 8 to 13.

 The wife of Martin Luther King Jr., Coretta Scott King was a civil rights leader in her own right, playing a prominent role in the African American struggle for racial equality in the 1960s.
 She joined the NAACP while she was still in college, and it was her determination and courage that allowed her to stay strong while her family was threatened by those who would silence their voices.
 From her childhood in Alabama, to her leadership of the Civil Rights Movement after her husband was assassinated, and to her advocacy for women's rights, LGBTQ rights, and world peace, this book from the accessible Who Was? biography series provides a compelling portrait of this smart and dedicated woman.
 For more resources about this often-overlooked leader, visit our Coretta Scott King Collection.